Warren County, New Jersey: Roads and highways

 As of 2010, the county had a total of 1055.07 mi of roadways, of which 690.53 mi were maintained by the local municipality, 256.15 mi by Warren County and 103.20 mi by the New Jersey Department of Transportation and 5.19 mi by the Delaware River Joint Toll Bridge Commission.

 The county has a few notable state and federal roads.
 The chief state routes are Route 31, a north–south road that runs from Buttzville in White Township to Trenton, and Route 57 that runs between Lopatcong Township to Hackettstown.
-Route 94 in the northern part runs through Blairstown into New York via Newton and the rest of Sussex County.
-Route 173 runs near Bloomsbury into Hunterdon County, terminating at Clinton/Annandale, and Route 182 serves as one of the commercial areas of Hackettstown.
+Route 94 in the northern part runs through Blairstown into New York state via Newton and the rest of Sussex County.
+Route 173 runs near Bloomsbury into Hunterdon County, terminating at Clinton and Annandale.
+Route 182 serves as one of the commercial areas of Hackettstown, & Route 122 serves as one of the commercial areas of Phillipsburg.
 The US Routes are U.S. Route 22 in the Phillipsburg area and U.S. Route 46 runs from Columbia to Hackettstown in the northern section.
 The two interstates that pass through are the Phillipsburg-Newark Expressway (Interstate 78), and the Bergen-Passaic Expressway (Interstate 80).

 Air

-By air, the county is served by Lehigh Valley International Airport in Allentown to the west and Newark Liberty International Airport to the east.
+By air, the county is served by Lehigh Valley International Airport in Allentown.
+Newark Liberty International Airport in Newark is located east of the county.

 Bus

-Warren County also contracts with Easton Coach to provide demand-responsive service, as well as limited fixed-route service along the Route 31 and Route 57 corridors.
-NJ Transit operates the No. 890 & No. 891 buses in the Phillipsburg area.
+Warren County contracts with Easton Coach to provide demand-responsive service and limited fixed-route service along the Route 31 and Route 57 corridors.
+NJ Transit operates the No. 890 and No. 891 buses in the Phillipsburg area.

 Rail

 Warren County has a single NJ Transit train stop, located at the Hackettstown station on the Montclair-Boonton Line and the Morristown Line.

-The Norfolk Southern Railway's Lehigh Line (formerly the mainline of the Lehigh Valley Railroad), runs through the southern Warren County on its way to Phillipsburg.
+Norfolk Southern Railway's Lehigh Line, formerly the mainline of the Lehigh Valley Railroad, runs through southern Warren County on its way to Phillipsburg.